mattiaserlo/flickr-oauth-and-upload/README.md

 Example of calling uploadPhoto:

-    // Here you need to pass in the authorized oauthtoken and oauthtokensecret you received in the callback after calling useRequestTokenToGetAccessToken above
+  Here you need to pass in the authorized oauthtoken and oauthtokensecret, which you either received in the callback after calling useRequestTokenToGetAccessToken above, or have stored from before

+  optionalArgs: this is an optional JS object containing any of the key/value pair arguments used by Flickr as described on https://www.flickr.com/services/api/upload.api.html
+  Note that you do not have to pass in any photo reference in the optionalArgs object.

     flickrApi.uploadPhoto('./myimage.jpg',
-                          'YourFlickConsumerKey...',
+                          'YourFlickConsumerKey',
                           'YourFlickConsumerKeySecret',
                           'authorizedOauthToken',
                           'authorizedOauthTokenSecret',